jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 In _Techvolution_, we'll see how everyone on Main Street today has a big choice to make.
 To improve our lives we can either pick a side in the increasingly nasty Left/Right war.
 Or, we can start funding, buying, and using new products, apps, and electronics that we custom-design to solve our everyday problems.
 But before the middle-class can choose the better option and reach for the incredible power of modern technology, we need to redefine what's good and bad in our politics.

-To do that, we must adopt a new political philosophy.
+To do that, we must adopt a new political philosophy for people in the moderate middle.

 Here it is.